MostlyAdequate/mostly-adequate-guide/ch9.md

 Anyways, let's get to the examples above.
 In the first example, we see two `Task`'s chained in a sequence of asynchronous actions - first it retrieves the `user`, then it finds the friends with that user's id.
 We use `chain` to avoid a `Task(Task([Friend]))` situation.

 Next, we use `querySelector` to find a few different inputs and create a welcoming message.
 Notice how we have access to both `uname` and `email` at the innermost function - this is functional variable assignment at its finest.
-Since `IO` is graciously lending us the its value, we are in charge of putting it back how we found it - we wouldn't want to break its trust (and our program). `IO.of` is the perfect tool for the job and it's why Pointed is an important prerequisite to the Monad interface.
+Since `IO` is graciously lending us its value, we are in charge of putting it back how we found it - we wouldn't want to break its trust (and our program). `IO.of` is the perfect tool for the job and it's why Pointed is an important prerequisite to the Monad interface.
 However, we could choose to `map` as that would also return the correct type:

 ```js
 querySelector("input.username").chain(function(uname) {